-Component Principal Objectives Fiscal 2021 Compensation Actions Base Components Salary Compensate executive as appropriate for his or her position, experience and responsibilities based on market data.
-Merit salary increases ranged from 0% to 3.0% for all named executive officers (average of 1.5%).
+Component Principal Objectives Fiscal 2022 Compensation Actions Base Components Salary Compensate executive as appropriate for executive's position, experience and responsibilities based on market data.
+Merit salary increases ranged from 0% to 5.8% for all named executive officers (average of 3.0%).
 Annual Bonus Awards Motivate executive to focus on achievement of our annual business objectives.
 Target incentives ranged from 70% to 125% of salary.
-Actual bonus payouts to our named executive officers ranged from 85.8% to 111.7% of target, primarily based on achievement of financial, safety, and diversity & inclusion goals.
-Long-Term Incentive Awards Stock Options Align executive interests with shareholder interests; create a strong financial incentive for achieving or exceeding long-term performance goals, as the value of stock options is a function of the price of our stock.
-The number of shares underlying option awards ranged from 176,570 shares to 35,310 shares.
+Actual bonus payouts to our named executive officers ranged from 70.3% to 126.7% of target, primarily based on achievement of financial, safety, and diversity & inclusion goals.
+Long-Term Incentive Award s Stock Options Align executive interests with shareholder interests; create a strong financial incentive for achieving or exceeding long-term performance goals, as the value of stock options is a function of the price of our stock.
+The number of shares underlying option awards ranged from 119,260 shares to 22,690 shares.
 Performance Units Align executive interests with shareholder interests; create a strong financial incentive for achieving long-term performance goals by encouraging total Company shareholder return that compares favorably to companies with overlapping business operations.
-The number of UGI performance units awarded in Fiscal 2021 ranged from 46,890 to 9,380.
-Performance units granted in Fiscal 2021 (payable in UGI Corporation common stock) will be earned based on total shareholder return ("TSR") of Company stock relative to a custom TSR peer group (the "UGI Performance Peer Group") over a three- year period.
-Previous UGI performance units will be earned based on TSR of Company stock relative to entities in a utility-based index over a three-year period.
+The number of UGI performance units awarded in Fiscal 2022 ranged from 35,230 to 6,700.
+Performance units granted in Fiscal 2022 (payable in UGI Corporation common stock) will be earned based on total shareholder return ("TSR") of Company stock relative to a custom TSR peer group (the "UGI Performance Peer Group") over a three-year period.
+Prior to Fiscal 2021, UGI performance units will be earned based on TSR of Company stock relative to entities in a utility-based index over a three-year period.
 Restricted Stock Units Align executive interests with shareholder interests and enhance the retentive element of our compensation program while deterring excessive risk taking; create a strong financial incentive for achieving or exceeding long-term performance goals, as the value of restricted stock units, subject solely to time-based vesting, is a function of the price of our stock.
-The number of shares underlying UGI restricted stock unit awards ranged from 28,600 shares to 5,720 shares.
+The number of shares underlying UGI restricted stock unit awards ranged from 22,900 shares to 4,360 shares.